vrusi/fiitter/README.md

 # FIITter
 ## Twitter for FIIT

-This app was bootstrapped with [spring initializr](https://start.spring.io/) with the following dependencies:
+This Spring Boot (2.2.7) app was bootstrapped with [spring initializr](https://start.spring.io/) with the following dependencies:

 * Spring Boot DevTools
 * Spring Web